p4p1/havoc-reporter/README.md

 ### HTML style:

-Currently this plugin save it's HTML inside of the reporter.py script directly in the source.
+Currently this plugin save it's HTML inside of the html_source folder directly in the source.
 You will find in the code the *html_panel_vulns* variable which has the HTML for the vulnerabilities.
 This can then be modified to fit your reporting theme.